a-broz/shopify-order-editing-poc/README.md

 # shopify-order-editing-poc
-POC Python based Middleware to break out bundle components post order placement via the Shopify order editing API.

-The webserver uses multi-threading for asynchronicity
+POC flask based middleware to break out bundle components post order placement via the Shopify order editing API.
+The webserver uses multi-threading for asynchronicity.

 Before installing, make sure that you have `pip3` and `python3` PATH vars setup, and have the ngrok executable handy